bekk/bekk-christmas/post/security/welcome-to-this-years-security-christmas-calendar.md

 post_day: 1
 title: Welcome to the Security Christmas Calendar!
 image: https://images.unsplash.com/photo-1512389098783-66b81f86e199?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1988&q=80
-ingress: We are really excited to present this year's calendar.
-We hope that you will enjoy reading it as much as we enjoyed writing it.
+ingress: We are really excited to present this year's calendar, and hope that you will enjoy reading it as much as we enjoyed writing it.
 Security as a topic is hotter than ever.
 While we count down the days until Christmas Eve you will be given new, original security content each day.
-We hope that you will enjoy the countdown together with us!
+Enjoy the countdown together with us!
 description: security, christmas, calendar, owasp, zap, dependency, http, headers, security.txt
 authors: